gchure/phd/src/chapter_01/section_04_physiological_adaptation.md

 inclusion of an entropic penalty.
 Points on right-hand plot were computed using parameters with an entropic penalty.
 All measurements and errors displayed are the mean and standard error of three to eight biological replicates.
-Light-grey points in right hand panels are data from @garcia2011,
+Light-grey points in right-hand panels are data from @garcia2011,
 @brewster2014, @razo-mejia2018, and @chure2019, all of which were measured in glucose-supplemented media at 37$^\circ$
 C. The [Python code